friosavila/stataviz/qregplot.md

 This page can be considered as an extended version of the qregplot help file.

+Also, I hope the update will be available soon on SSC, but in the mean time, you can copy them from this repository

 ## The Setup

 To work with the following examples, you will need to either or install the following: